lostfictions/eslint-config-lostfictions/README.md

 ### `for-of` vs. `forEach()`

-`forEach()` methods — mainly `Array#forEach()`, though it also exists for Maps, Sets, TypedArrays, and some "array-like" DOM entities — are a holdover from an earlier age of JavaScript.
+`forEach()` methods — mainly `Array#forEach()`, though equivalents also exist for Maps, Sets, TypedArrays, and some "array-like" DOM entities — are a holdover from an earlier age of JavaScript.
 Before the block-scoped declarations `let` and `const` became widely supported, iteration blocks were either clunky or risky to use.
-Even a simple `for(var i = 0; i < x; i++)` often needs its body wrapped in an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).
+Even a simple `for(var i = 0; i < x; i++)` often needed its body wrapped in an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).
 In these dire circumstances, `forEach()` emerged as a more elegant and humane alternative for iteration.

 Fortunately, things are better for JavaScript these days, and `for-of` loops are generally a simpler and more readable construct.
 Every built-in with a `forEach()` method also supports iteration via `for-of`.

-Digging a bit deeper, `forEach()` has some issues in that it's imperative but _looks functional_, and it can sometimes be tempting to add it at the end of a chain of array `.map()` and `.filter()` calls.
-Unfortunately, the resulting code is generally the worst of both worlds, with none of the benefits of functional code but all of the costs.
-In this config, the rule comes by way of [eslint-plugin-unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/no-array-for-each.md), but [Github's ESLint docs about `forEach()`](https://github.com/github/eslint-plugin-github/blob/main/docs/rules/array-foreach.md)
+Digging a bit deeper, `forEach()` has some issues in that it's imperative but _looks functional_; it can sometimes be tempting to add it at the end of a chain of array `.map()` and `.filter()` calls.
+Unfortunately, the resulting code is generally the worst of both worlds, with none of the benefits of truly functional code but all of the drawbacks.

+In this config, the rule forbidding `forEach()` comes by way of [eslint-plugin-unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/no-array-for-each.md), but [Github's ESLint docs about `forEach()`](https://github.com/github/eslint-plugin-github/blob/main/docs/rules/array-foreach.md)